JayZcodeditor/ESP32/README.md

-# 🚑 Human Accident Forecasting System
+# 🚑 Activity-based risk monitoring system for elderly people

 ## 📖 Project Description
 This project aims to forecast human accidents using a **CNN+LSTM model**.
 The system utilizes an **ESP32 board** for data collection and processes the data using Python.
 It includes a web interface for monitoring and visualizing predictions.